 There are 24 runes and their transitions through the year are calculated based on the same motions of the stars as are the signs of the Zodiac.
 12 of the runes reach their peak at the point that the Zodiac signs are transitioning and 12 reach their peak at the same time as the Zodiac sign.
 So, for example, in 2015 the Sun moves into Aries at 10.46 am on 21 March and the half-month of Berkano peaks at the same time; when Aries reaches its peak Berkano transitions to Ehwaz.

 The table above provides the general dates for each rune-half month but reference to an astrological calendar for any given year is needed to ascertain exactly when the transition takes place.
+Each Zodiac sign has 30 degrees whilst each rune has 15 degrees.
+I have provided the exact number of degrees for each rune so you can look this up yourself.

 The runic hours

 The runic hours below are based on a neat division of the day into 24 hours of 60 minutes duration each.
 This is actually only the case at the Spring and Autumn Equinoxes.
 At all other times the hours of dark and light are out of balance so, for example, at the Winter Solstice the 12 hours of darkness are significantly longer than the 12 hours of daylight.
 Your solar rune hour and your standard ‘GMT clock’ rune hour can therefore be different.
+People born close to the Spring and Autumn Equinox will get the most accurate readings from the birth hours method below – the greater the imbalance between the days of hour and night and the more likely it is that your birth hour rune will be different.

 - 23:30-00:30 – Jera